-Visit our website www.arthurcox.com/careers and click on Apply Now.
+Visit our website www.arthurcox.com/trainees-and-interns and click on Apply Now.

-- · Complete the short application form.
+Complete the short application form.

-- Attach a cover letter and CV.
+Attach a cover letter and CV.

-- Complete Watson Glaser test.

-Your cover letter should include your background (academic, hobbies and interests), why you have chosen a career in law and why you want to trainee in Arthur Cox.
+Your cover letter should include your background (academic, hobbies and interests), why you are interested in a career in law and why you want to intern with Arthur Cox.